Skip to Main Content

 Bar-and-grill formats across Australian cities have converged on a recognisable arc: something cold to start, something from the fire in the middle, and the wine list doing most of the editorial work for the second half of the evening.
 Perth's CBD iteration of this format tends to weight the wine side more heavily than comparable addresses in Melbourne or Sydney, partly because the city's proximity to Margaret River, Great Southern, and Swan Valley gives local lists an authenticity that interstate menus can only approximate.
 Santini fits that pattern.

-The opening of a meal here is leading understood as a decision point.
+The opening of a meal here is best understood as a decision point.
 The bar program gives you something to consider while you settle, and the list is structured with enough range at the entry level to make the transition from aperitif to first course feel like a progression rather than a gear change.
 Perth's better CBD dining rooms have learned that the pre-course moment matters, and Santini's Level 1 position, away from street traffic, allows it to hold that moment without the friction that ground-floor venues absorb.

 Moving into the meal itself, the grill-centred format places the main course where it belongs: as the anchor of the sequence.
 Bar-and-grill cooking at this level in Perth is not attempting what Fervor is doing with native Australian ingredients or what Besk is doing with precision tasting-menu formats.
 It is operating in a different register, one where reliability and execution over volume carry more weight than novelty.
 That is not a diminishment; it is a different set of priorities, and within those priorities, the format works.